cacttus/Loft/notes.md

 ﻿
+seaweed does not show we're going to have to figure out how to have water at a block at the same time as "stuff"

+'
+The light alg isn't working yet.
+X only too.
+But looks promising

+fixed grids of blocks are taking toom uch data
+  -> Move grids to globs
+  -> For GRay - move the GRay grid to a Dictionrary<ivec3> or something.
+We don't need gray at every single .. thing.'

+bug - regionstates is null but it says it's not WHYYY'

+TODO: we need to cull solid globs.

+radiosity lighting must come first, because this is how we light the objects and all the clels too so we need to figurte this out then we can finish instancing

+so waht we're doing
+essentially - physics - ellipsoid collision with scenery
+    ellipsoid box colllide is probably working, but we need a better raycast so we made new but raycast does not work.
+    now, there a rea lot of bugs
+    probably in boxes of hierarchy we got ellipsoid to collide with scenery, but it's off (program.cs - tests) so we are debug drawing the blocks it collides we made a static node to collide BVH at the sub-block level now there is a problem with block topology the topology doesn't add/delete when needed this means there is a problem with subdivide() and node destruction it DID work when we nuked the whole BVH each time, but that was a bug - we can't keep nuking BVH.'

 divide drome x 8
 for now, just keep the block data in the whole drome. don't cull empties.
     'if we change that we'd change the raymarch algorithm and I dont want to yet.